This magic LITTLE WORD can MAKE YOU SOUND more like a FRENCH NATIVE SPEAKER

 Mathieu, shall we watch a little film tonight?
 What's up?

-I hope you are all settled and ready for this new French lesson.
+I hope you're all settled in and ready for this new French lesson.

-If you have ever talked to a French person or heard French people talking to each other, you have heard the word "petit".
+If you've ever spoken to a French person, or heard French people talking to each other, you're bound to have heard the word "petit".

-Today, in this video, we are going to talk about this very small word, but which takes a lot of space, because it is used a lot in French.
+Today, in this video, we're going to talk about this tiny word, but one that takes up a lot of space, because it's used so much in French.

-It slips into a lot of sentences without bringing much meaning, without really bringing much added value to a sentence in terms of meaning.
+It slips into a lot of sentences without adding much meaning, without really adding much value to a sentence in terms of meaning.

-It is often said that the French use the word ****** indiscriminately, in all the situations they use on a continuous basis.
+It's often said that the French use the word ****** indiscriminately, in all the situations they encounter on an ongoing basis.

-We even use it without realizing it, it just slips into our sentences, we say it without even thinking about it.
+We even use it without realizing it, just slipping it into our sentences, saying it without even thinking about it.

-If you also want to give the impression that you are a native speaker, that you speak French very, very well, don't hesitate to slip in this little word.
+If you too want to give the impression that you're a native French speaker, don't hesitate to slip in this little word.

-I will explain in which contexts it is used so that you too can put it in your sentences in the right way.
+I'm going to explain in what contexts it's used, so that you too can put it into your sentences in the right way.

 But yet, it is used all the time, all the time, all the time.